kcarnold/cs344/content/project/index.md

 -   Microsoft's [CodeXGLUE](https://github.com/microsoft/CodeXGLUE)
 -   the [PLBART code](https://github.com/wasiahmad/PLBART)

-### Form-to-Text

-Every day I manually enter in the numbers from the [Spectrum Health COVID dashboard](https://www.spectrumhealth.org/covid19) into a Google Spreadsheet to use on Calvin's dashboard.
-Why so manual?
-It's a screenshot. **Automate this process**, ideally using no additional labeling effort.
-I have about 6 months worth of data.

 ### Predictive Text from Very Rough Drafts (e.g., rambling speech)

 Speech recognition technology is a powerful and efficient way to enter text on a touchscreen device, but many people don't use it.
 One reason is that it is cognitively challenging: you must think of exactly what to say, and how to say it clearly enough to be understood, on the first time, potentially in a distracting or non-private environment.
 But what if you could first "think out loud" about what you want to say, perhaps whispering a stream of consciousness to your phone---then your phone would give you (a) an outline of the main points you wanted to say and (b) really accurate predictions about what word to type next in order to say it?